 What is the role of the public notary in purchasing a property?

-Documents in a language other than Croatian have to be translated by an official interpreter (sudski tumač).
-Hvar has none for English, so translations have to be done in Split or elsewhere.
-The right rubber stamp is all-important.
-Sales contracts that Balustrade Estates are involved which need a second language are a two column contract with both languages.
-We recommend a company court translator from Zagreb who are able to translate into English, French, Italian and German and usually take about 48 hours.
+Documents in foreign languages must be translated by an official interpreter (sudski tumač).
+Hvar lacks an English interpreter, so translations must be done in Split or elsewhere.
+The correct official stamp is essential.
+At Balustrade Estates, bilingual sales contracts appear in a two-column format.
+We recommend a court translator from Zagreb who provides translations in English, French, Italian, and German, usually within 48 hours.

-Your details are entered into a ledger, and the transaction is performed.
-For signature witnessing, the Notary Public watches while you sign, then enters your details and a verification on the back of the document or on a separate sheet of paper with a special stamp.
-This sheet is attached to the original document with a multicoloured twisted cord, which is knotted and bound to the back page with a sticky seal which is over-stamped as a final precaution against tampering.
-The Notary Public retains a copy of the notarised document.
+The notary records your details in a ledger before overseeing the transaction.
+For signature witnessing, the notary observes you signing, then adds verification to the document or a separate stamped sheet.
+This sheet is attached to the original document using a multicoloured twisted cord, knotted and sealed at the back.
+A final stamp prevents tampering.
+The notary retains a copy of the notarised document.

 Public Notary Contact Details